 Welcome to FPEP

 Welcome to the ODI Forest Policy and Environment Programme (FPEP).
-FPEP seeks to inform the processes of policy change in tropical forestry in ways which improve the livelihoods and well-being of the forest-dependent poor, whilst also securing the long-term future of forest resources which is increasingly used in day to day products such as outdoor garden furniture, sheds, logcabins and other wooden products.
+FPEP seeks to inform the processes of policy change in tropical forestry in ways which improve the livelihoods and well-being of the forest-dependent poor, whilst also securing the long-term future of forest resources which is increasingly used in day to day products, sheds, logcabins and other wooden products.

 We do this by: